 Al Switzer has become synonymous with the Plymouth State women’s swimming and diving program.
-Now in his 24th season in 2014-15, Coach Switzer has guided the Panthers to consistently strong showings at the annual New England Championships, and PSU won the New England Team Sportsmanship Award under Switzer in 2010.
+Now in his 27th season in 2017-18 Coach Switzer has guided the Panthers to consistently strong showings at the annual New England Championships, and PSU won the New England Team Sportsmanship Award under Switzer in 2010.
+Coach Switzer was recognized for his lifetime of dedication and commitment to coaching swimming and diving with a feature article in Swimming World Magazine in 2015.

 Switzer guided the Panthers to seven straight winning seasons in the 1990s.
 He has helped several swimmers to reach the NCAA ‘B’ Provisional time standards, and was named New England Women’s Diving Coach of the Year in 2003 and 2004 after coaching three of the top five divers in New England.